Atari SA: Rebranding subsidiaries to Atari (2003–2008)

-During this period, Atari's most profitable titles in the North American market were Dragon Ball games, which accounted for the largest share of Atari's earnings at the time.

-Profit losses (2006–2008)

-Infogrames through the remainder of 2006 sold intellectual properties and some studios in order to raise cash and stave off the threat of bankruptcy.
-On 10 May 2006, the company began their sales of their studios and properties with the sale of the Games.com website to AOL, Paradigm Entertainment and the Stuntman franchise to THQ and the publishing rights to TimeShift to Vivendi Games.
-The sales generated $25 million in revenue.
-On 17 June, Midway acquired the back publishing rights to the Unreal back catalog from Infogrames and Atari.
-In July, Reflections Interactive and the Driver franchise were sold to Ubisoft for $21.6 million.
-On 1 September, Atari, Inc. announced that its stock faced delisting from the Nasdaq stock exchange due to its price having fallen below $1.00.

 On 5 September 2006, David Pierce was appointed as new CEO of Atari, replacing Bruno Bonnell.
 Pierce previously worked as an executive at Universal Pictures, Metro-Goldwyn-Mayer, Sony Pictures, Sony Music, and Sony Wonder.
-On 2 October, Shiny Entertainment was acquired by Foundation 9 Entertainment for $1.6 million.
-The last studio put up for sale — Atari Melbourne House — was sold to Krome Studios in November, and was renamed to Krome Studios Melbourne.
-By this point, the only self-owned developer owned by any Infogrames or Atari subsidiary was the French-based Eden Games.

 In April 2007, Infogrames' founding chairman Bruno Bonnell left the company after 24 years; on the day of the announcement of his departure IESA's shares jumped 24%.
 In the same year, Infogrames fired the majority of Atari's directors and laid off 20% of its workforce.
 For the 2006–2007 fiscal year, Atari posted a net loss of $70 million.
 In July 2007, Atari sold their exclusive licensing deal with Hasbro back to them for $19 million, which concluded with Hasbro signing a new casual game deal with Electronic Arts a month later.
-On 7 November, GameSpot reported that Atari was beginning to run out of money, losing 12 million dollars in the first fiscal quarter of 2008.